Buy your freehold

 Step 4: Take control.

-Some blocks then appoint a managing agent to maintain the property, to arrange insurance and also collect flat-owners' service charge dues etc. See further info for help on managing your building.
+Some blocks then appoint a managing agent to maintain the property, to arrange insurance and also collect flat-owners' service charge dues, etc. See the next chapter for help on managing your building.

 You must invite the freeholder to join your right-to-manage company.
 The logic behind this is that the freeholder still owns the structure of the building and the land it sits on, and so has an interest in how the building continues to be managed.

-Also see the Leasehold Advisory Service's info on how to get the right to manage.
+See the Leasehold Advisory Service website for more info about how to get the right to manage.

 Further help & advice